-Each year, the Common Ground Country Fair (CGCF) takes place on the third weekend (Friday, Saturday and Sunday) after Labor Day.
+Each year, the Maine Organic Farmers and Gardeners Association (MOFGA) hosts the Common Ground Country Fair (CGCF), which takes place on the third weekend (Friday, Saturday and Sunday) after Labor Day.
 The following guidelines apply to all people attending the Fair in any capacity.

 - 1. Pets are not permitted on the fairgrounds or in the Fair parking areas.
 Animals tied to trees or cars, or left within vehicles (whether locked or not), may be removed by the local animal control officer. - 2.
 No smoking on the fairgrounds, except for the designated smoking area across from the Fair Office. - 3.
 Fair participants may not build fires without written permission from the CGCF office. - 4.
-The CGCF supports Maine laws regarding public drinking of alcohol and use of controlled substances on the fairgrounds and in the Fair parking lots. - 5.
+The CGCF follows Maine laws regarding public drinking of alcohol and use of controlled substances on the fairgrounds and in the Fair parking lots. - 5.
 Audio and video devices audible to the general public are prohibited on the fairgrounds unless they are part of a CGCF-approved demonstration. - 6.
-Do not feed livestock or other display animals unless tending to your own animals. - 7.
-Skateboards, bicycles or other unauthorized wheeled vehicles are prohibited on the fairgrounds. - 8.
-The CGCF office assumes no liability for damage to or loss of personal property.
+All demonstrations must be approved by the CGCF office.
+Busking is not allowed. - 7.
+Do not feed livestock or other display animals unless tending to your own animals. - 8.
+Skateboards, bicycles or other unauthorized wheeled vehicles are prohibited on the fairgrounds. - 9.
+Kites are not allowed.
+Drones are not allowed unless specially authorized by the CGCF Office in writing. - 10.
+Unauthorized possession of firearms, weapons, or explosives is not allowed on the fairgrounds. - 11.
+The CGCF office assumes no liability for damage to or loss of personal property. - 12.
+Harassment (verbal, physical, or sexual) and physical altercations are not allowed.